 meat.
-No change in the glands was observable for some hours, but after 21 hrs. most of them had become brownish, and more opaque and granular than they were before.
+No change in the glands was observable for some hours, but after 24 hrs. most of them had become brownish, and more opaque and granular than they were before.
 In these specimens, as in those irrigated with the salts of ammonia, the nuclei seemed to have increased both in size and solidity, but they were not measured.
-Five summits were also irrigated with a fresh infusion of raw meat; three of these were not at all affected in 21 hrs., but the glands of the other two had perhaps become more granular.
-One of the specimens which was not affected was then irrigated with the mixed solution of the nitrate and phosphate of ammonia, and after only 25 m. the glands contained from four or five to a dozen granules.
+Five summits were also irrigated with a fresh infusion of raw meat; three of these were not at all affected in 24 hrs., but the glands of the other two had perhaps become more granular.
+One of the specimens which was not affected was then irrigated with the mixed solution of the nitrate and phosphate of ammonia, and after only 25 m.
 After six additional hours their primordial utricles were greatly shrunk.